johto89/OSEP-Tools-v2/README.md

 - Latest patch defender (Oct 2021) seems to have an "AND" based signature for `AutoOpen()`.
 It can be used in macros for benign purposes but as soon as API calls are included (or at least things used in shellcode runners), it flags signature based detection.
 - `RtlMoveMemory` API call is signatured.
 Use `RtlFillMemory` instead.
 - Resolve `Amsi.dll` and the function calls within it either dynamically or heavily obfuscated when you go to patch it.
-- Starting in Word 2019 the program is 64 bit by default.
-This means Word 2019,O365,2021 are all good candidates for Injection because Orgs/individuals would have to go out of their way to have downloaded the 32 bit one.
 - Meterpreter shells after using Migrate seem to get caught by defender sometimes...
 Doesn't seem to be the case for straight up injection payloads.

 ### RESOURCES